JCATCV/BEAF-Net/README.md

 ![overall_structure](./figs/overview.png)
 ### ⚡ Highlights:
 Our propose model has the following *merits* that others have not:
-- **Memorize the Past**: Our method bidirectionally incorporates both past inpainted frames and forward reference frames to make the current generation become more temporally-consistent.
+- **Bidirectional inpainting**: Our method bidirectionally incorporates both *past inpainted frames* and forward reference frames to make the current generation become more temporally-consistent.
+This bidirectional design can fully exploit available information from the entire video to enhance temporal consistency.
-- **Distinguish the Reality**: Our method exploits mask priors for video inpainting to mark each token when calculating correlation in self-attention, which allows the model to distinguish different tokens according to their sources so as to guide the model to produce more faithful results.
+- **Error-aware inpainting**: Our method exploits *location priors* for video inpainting to mark each token when calculating correlation in self-attention based on the given masks, which allows the model to distinguish different tokens with the awareness of error so as to produce more faithful results.

 ## Demo
-We place several examples below (click for details):
+We place some video examples produced by our model below (click for details):

 <table>
 <tr>